vegaprotocol/specs/protocol/0076-DANO-data-node.md

 1. No data is duplicated as the core emits events when catching up to the later block height.
 For example: Starting a core node at block height less than the data-node block height must result in no duplicated data (<a name="0076-DANO-008" href="#0076-DANO-008">0076-DANO-008</a>)
 1. Starting a core node at block height greater than the data-nodes block height must result in an error and a refusal to start (<a name="0076-DANO-014" href="#0076-DANO-014">0076-DANO-014</a>)
 1. If a data-node snapshot fails during the restore the process, it should error and the node(s) won't start (<a name="0076-DANO-009" href="#0076-DANO-009">0076-DANO-009</a>)
 1. When queried via the APIs a node restored from decentralized history should return identical results to a node with the same block span which has been populated by event consumption.  [project front end dApps](https://github.com/vegaprotocol/frontend-monorepo/actions/workflows/generate-queries.yml). (<a name="0076-DANO-014" href="#0076-DANO-014">0076-DANO-014</a>)

 ### Data-node network determinism:
 1. For a given block span, a datanode history segment must be identical across all dat-nodes in the network that are using the recommended hardware and OS versions (<a name="0076-DANO-010" href="#0076-DANO-010">0076-DANO-010</a>)
 1. History segments for the same block span must always match across the network, regardless of whether the producing node was itself restored from decentralized history or not. (<a name="0076-DANO-011" href="#0076-DANO-011">0076-DANO-011</a>)

 ### Schema compatibility:
+1. It is possible to identify if schema versions are NOT backwards compatible.
+Pull existing network snapshots start network, run a protocol upgrade to at later version and ensure both the core state and data-node data is correct (<a name="0076-COSMICELEVATOR-013" href="#0076-COSMICELEVATOR-013">0076-COSMICELEVATOR-013</a>)
 1. Restoring a node from decentralized history should work across schema upgrade boundaries and the state of the datanode should match that of a datanode populated purely by event consumption (<a name="0076-COSMICELEVATOR-013" href="#0076-COSMICELEVATOR-013">0076-COSMICELEVATOR-013</a>)

+### General Acceptance
+* The DataNode must be able to handle brief network outages and disconnects from the vega node (<a name="0076-DANO-015" href="#0076-DANO-015">0076-DANO-015</a>)
+* The validator node will only accept requests for event bus subscriptions.
+All other API subscription requests will be invalid. (<a name="0076-DANO-016" href="#0076-DANO-016">0076-DANO-016</a>)
+* The event bus stream is available from validators, non validators and the DataNode (<a name="0076-DANO-017" href="#0076-DANO-017">0076-DANO-017</a>)
+* All events that are emitted on the full unfiltered event stream are processed by the DataNode (no data is lost) (<a name="0076-DANO-018" href="#0076-DANO-018">0076-DANO-018</a>)
+* If a DataNode loses connection to a Vega node if will attempt to reconnect and if the cached data received from the Vega node is enough to continue working it can resume being a DataNode. (<a name="0076-DANO-019" href="#0076-DANO-019">0076-DANO-019</a>)
+* If the DataNode loses connection to a Vega node and it is unable to reconnect in time to see all the missing data, it will shutdown. (<a name="0076-DANO-020" href="#0076-DANO-020">0076-DANO-020</a>)
+* A DataNode will be able to detect a frozen event stream by the lack of block time updates and will shutdown. (<a name="0076-DANO-021" href="#0076-DANO-021">0076-DANO-021</a>)